nadav-dav/rekuire/README.md

 issues
 -------
-if you are having any problems, requests or critisizm, don't hesitate to open an [issue, here][issue]
+if you are having any problems, requests or criticism, don't hesitate to open an [issue, here][issue]

 <br/>
 - - -